lfcj/EssentialFeed/README.md

     let storeURL = URL(fileURLWithPath: "/dev/null").appendingPathComponent("a name")
     ```

+#### 27. Finishing the Cache Implementation with Business Logic + Core Data Integration Tests—Unit vs. Integration: Pros/Cons, Performance, Complexity & How to Achieve The ideal Testing Pyramid Distribution

+-   Unit/Isolated vs. Integration Tests: pros/cons, performance, complexity, and how to make the most out of both.
+-   Achieving a healthy distribution of testing strategies (the ideal testing pyramid).

 #### Persistence Module Learning Outcome ✅

 -   `URLCache` as a caching/persistence alternative (pros and cons)